 - SID – persistent

-4) ISSU – This relates to the service provided by ISSU.com whom the university use to embed our prospectus and other publications in our web pages.
-Brighton & Sussex Medical School does not have access to, or use the data collected by these cookies
+4) ISSU – This relates to the service provided by ISSU.com, which we use to embed our prospectus and other publications in our web pages.
+BSMS does not have access to, or use the data collected by, these cookies.